aerospike/act/README.md

 #### 3. Run your test with ACT
 ---------

-Necessary files: act (the executable), plus a configuration text file.

 From the installation directory, run:
 ```
 	$ sudo ./act actconfig.txt > ouput.txt &
 ```
 where:

-* actconfig.txt - the path for your config file name
+* actconfig.txt - path/name for your config file name
 * output.txt    - path/name of your log file

 If running ACT from a remote terminal, it is best to run it as a background process, or within a "screen".
 To verify that ACT is running, tail the output